JujuAdams/Dynamo/docs/3.0/setting-up.md

 # Setting Up

-!> For live updating to work, you must tick the `Disable file system sandbox` option in Game Options/Windows/General.
-Live updating is only available on Windows at this time.
+!> For live updating to work, you must tick the `Disable file system sandbox` option in Game Options/Windows/General (or for whatever desktop platform you're using).

 Dynamo can be installed into your project by importing the .yymps from the [GitHub releases page](https://github.com/JujuAdams/Dynamo/releases).
 This package contains all the scripts that you need to run Dynamo.